ChaitriShah/ship-crud-app/README.md

 `http://localhost:3000/`

 ## Note:
-This app is created using react. \
+This app is created using React. \
 Added `node-modules` and `package-lock.json` in .gitignore